How to Move Steam Games to Another Drive: A 2023 Guide

 Step 4: Reopen Steam and log in, then point Steam to your new directory and verify game files if necessary.
 If you encounter issues, try uninstalling and reinstalling Steam.
 The Steam support page can also be helpful.

 Steam and the Cloud

-The Steam Cloud is great, and it makes us wonder how we survived the primitive age of gaming in which cloud saves didn’t exist and save files were limited to one machine or memory card.
+The Steam Cloud is great, and it makes us wonder how we survived the primitive age of gaming when cloud saves didn’t exist and save-files were limited to one machine or memory card.

-Many familiar with Steam likely know about Steam Cloud.
+Many people familiar with Steam likely know about Steam Cloud.
 It is cloud storage hosted by Steam that allows users to enable cloud saves, backup and restore games, store Steam user settings and the like.
-That said, not all games support the feature, most notably older titles.
+That said, not all Steam games support the feature, most notably older titles.

-A work-around lies in using a cloud storage provider, such as Sync.com, or an online backup service, such as SpiderOak ONE, that doesn’t limit you to one sync folder.
-Using one of those providers, you can set up your own makeshift cloud saves to ensure that you’re using the most recent save file of a game no matter where you’re playing.
+A workaround lies in using a cloud storage provider, such as Sync.com, or an online backup service, such as SpiderOak ONE, that doesn’t limit you to one sync folder.
+Using one of those providers, you can set up your own makeshift cloud saves to ensure that you’re using the most recent save-file of a game no matter where you’re playing.

 As it relates to the Steam Cloud, dig in to our best cloud gaming services to see how the cloud has transformed the way gamers game, and why it’s the future.
 In that article, you can also learn about the relatively new gaming model, gaming-as-a-service.
 For consoles and the cloud, look at our how to use Xbox cloud storage guide, or find out which has the better cloud.